minh0812/battery-level-indicator/README.md

 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-### ⚠️ Project is not support edge browser.
-Please use chrome or firefox.
+### ⚠️ Project is not support some browser.
+Please check list browser support [here](https://caniuse.com/battery-status)!

 ![preview img](/preview.png)